ALTIBASE/Documents/Manuals/Altibase_trunk/eng/iSQL_Eng.md

 #### SET NUM[WIDTH]

-This command sets the number of characters to display for data of NUMERIC, DECIMAL, NUMBER and FLOAT columns in SELECT result sets.
+This command sets the number of characters to display for data of NUMERIC, DECIMAL, NUMBER, and FLOAT columns in SELECT result sets.
 Data with many significant digits can be made more legible by setting this value high.

-The following example sets NUMWIDTH to 30, and then queries NUMERIC, DECIMAL, NUMBER and FLOAT columns.
+The following example sets NUMWIDTH to 30, and then queries NUMERIC, DECIMAL, NUMBER, and FLOAT columns.

 ```
 iSQL> CREATE TABLE t1